Judge dismisses ‘inventor of email’ lawsuit against Techdirt

 Saylor goes on to note that exactly what distinguishes the first email system from other forms of electronic communication isn’t something that’s universally agreed upon — for example, he says that while Ayyadurai’s suit defines email as including features like an inbox, outbox and folders, the Merriam-Webster definition is much more general.

-“Accordingly, whether plaintiff’s claim to have invented e-mail is ‘fake’ depends upon the operative definition of ‘e-mail,'” Saylor writes.
+“Accordingly, whether plaintiff’s claim to have invented e-mail is ‘fake’ depends upon the operative definition of ‘e-mail,’ ” Saylor writes.
 “Because that definition does not have a single, objectively correct answer, the claim is incapable of being proved true or false.”

 BREAKING: District judge dismisses defamation case against @techdirt.
 This is a huge victory for free speech online & journalism.